Red Pine

 In 1989, Bill Porter, having spent much of his life studying and translating Chinese religious and philosophical texts, began to wonder if the Buddhist hermit tradition still existed in China.
 At the time, it was believed that the Cultural Revolution had dealt a lethal blow to all religions in China, destroying countless temples and shrines, and forcibly returning thousands of monks and nuns to a lay life.

-But when Porter travels to the Chungnan mountains — the historical refuge of ancient hermits — he discovers that the hermit tradition is very much alive, as dozens of monks and nuns continue to lead solitary lives in quiet contemplation of their faith deep in the mountains.
+But when Porter travels to the Chungnan mountains—the historical refuge of ancient hermits—he discovers that the hermit tradition is very much alive, as dozens of monks and nuns continue to lead solitary lives in quiet contemplation of their faith deep in the mountains.

 Part travelogue, part history, part sociology, and part religious study, this record of extraordinary journeys to an unknown China sheds light on a phenomenon unparalleled in the West.
-Porter's discovery is more than a revelation, and uncovers the glimmer of hope for the future of religion in China.
+Porter’s discovery is more than a revelation and uncovers the glimmer of hope for the future of religion in China.

 The Heart Sutra

 The Heart Sutra is Buddhism in a nutshell.
 It has had the most profound and wide–reaching influence of any text in Buddhism.
-This short text covers more of the Buddha’s teachings than any other scripture, and it does so without being superficial or hurried.
+This short text covers more of the Buddha’s teachings than any other Buddhist scripture, and it does so without being superficial or hurried.
 Although the original author is unknown, he was clearly someone with a deep realization of the Dharma.

-For this new English translation, Red Pine, award–winning translator of Chinese poetry and religious texts, has utilized various Sanskrit and Chinese versions, refining the teachings of dozens of ancient teachers together with his own commentary to offer a profound word–for–word explication.
-Divided into four parts and broken into thirty–five lines to make it easier to study or chant, and containing a glossary of names, terms, and texts, The Heart Sutra is a wise book of deep teaching destined to become the standard edition of this timeless statement of Mahayana truth.
+Divided into 4 parts and broken into 35 lines to make it easier to study or chant, and containing a glossary of names, terms, and texts, The Heart Sutra is a wise book of deep teaching destined to become the standard edition of this timeless Buddhist sutra.

 The Lankavatara Sutra